wjpadevries/pdf_to_sprylab/README.md

 Now login to ContentStation, open the Publication-Overview and check if you see the small PurlePublish Icon on the top-bar.

+### 3b.Add PurplePublish button to ContentStation v11
+ContentStation v11 is an html version of ContentStation and loading menu entries is a bit different.

+- open the <enterprise>/contentstation/config.js
+- look for the ``'publicationOverview: [`` section in the ``plugins`` section near the end.
+- add this line to the ``'publicationOverview: [`` section

+``'../config/plugins/PurplePublish/ContentStation/PO_MenuActions.js',``

+ it should look like:

+ 			publicationOverview: [
+ 				// other entries...
+ 				'../config/plugins/PurplePublish/ContentStation/PO_MenuActions.js',
+   			 ]``

+- Restart ContentStation, make sure that the cache is cleared.
+- In ContentStation, open the publicationOverview.
+- The PurplePublish menu should be in the menu that you can find top-right, under the 'three-dots'

 ### 4.Create PDF profile